 By Adam T. Hark, Co-Founder, Preston Todd Advisors

 Adam T. Hark is Co-Founder of Preston Todd Advisors.
-He is an industry leading strategic advisor with over a decade of consulting experience in payments, payments technology, and FinTech.
-Adam advises clients in M&A, growth strategy, exits, valuations, and provider contracts.
+Specializing in payments, payments technology, and FinTech, Adam has be advising clients in M&A, growth strategy, exits, valuations and contracts for over a decade.
 Adam T. Hark can be reached at firstname.lastname@example.org or 617-340-8779.